dexmac/api-validation-with-nightwatch/README.md

 # Validating APIs with NightwatchJS

-NightwatchJS is a great tool for web-application end-to-end automation.
+NightwatchJS is a great tool for simple web-application E2E automation.

 Every web application deals with many outgoing requests & incoming responses, whether it be by making AJAX requests or by downloading resources.
-Thus, when performing end-to-end testing it is very beneficial to validate if outgoing requests conform to pre-set APIs.
+Thus, when performing end-to-end testing it can be very beneficial to validate if outgoing requests conform to pre-set APIs.

-But how can we make sure that a request was made and that it conforms to a specific protocol?
+But how can we make sure that a request was made & that it conforms to a specific protocol?

 Come [NightwatchJS assertions](#custom-nightwatch-assertions) to the rescue…